DIRECTLab/DIRECTLab.github.io/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build
+PREVIOUSLY: previously we used the branch active site to hold the published site, I didnt like this, we now just use the main branch

-To build and serve on gitlab github pages, checkout the branch activeSite, and get it up to date with whatever version of the website you want to serve, then run the command ng build --output-path docs --base-href /website/ Once this is done, in the docs folder, make a copy of the index.html file and rename it to 404.html.
+To build and serve on gitlab github pages, use the main branch, and get it up to date with whatever version of the website you want to serve, then run the command ng build --output-path docs --base-href /website/ Once this is done, in the docs folder, make a copy of the index.html file and rename it to 404.html.